chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ### Variant 2: Downloading jar files and placing in extensions folder

-To install the extension, download the zip file containing the latest version from the [releases page](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/releases) for your NetLogo version (5, 6, or 6.1 onwards).
+To install the extension, download the zip file containing the latest version from the [releases page](https://github.com/chrfrantz/NetLogo-Extension-DBSCAN/releases) for your NetLogo version (extension version 0.4 for NetLogo 5 and 6; extension version 0.5 for NetLogo 7).
 It contains a folder `dbscan` that contains all relevant jar files.
 Unzip it to the `extensions` folder of your NetLogo installation (the final structure should correspond to `NetLogo x.x.x/app/extensions/dbscan/<jar files>`, with `x.x.x` being the installed NetLogo version).

 ### Variant 3: Building from source